Instead of practising law, why not make it?

 - You must have first class or good 2.1 standard undergraduate degree.

-- You must be able to demonstrate our essential competencies.
+- You must be able to demonstrate our essential behaviour, ability, experience and technical skills.

-- A GDL (or CPE) at distinction, or at commendation with at least one mark at distinction.
+- A GDL (or CPE) at distinction, or at commendation with at least one mark at distinction and substantial additional skills and knowledge

 - A completed Masters Degree in law (LLM, BCL, MA or M Phil) at 2.1 (merit) or above.